 - abstracting (i.e. summarizing) journal articles,

-- knowing more about how sociology research is conducted,
+- learning how sociology research is conducted,

 - searching library databases relevant to the research topic,

 - becoming familiar with data collection and analysis procedures.

 Students earn experiential credit for SOC 394 in the major and in the minor if approved as LJSC or SHM.

 Search the "Current Research Projects" page for an open project that is relevant to your interests.
 New projects are added each term.

 Students must email the contact person (faculty or graduate student) listed in the project description to discuss the project and request for an override if accepted.
 The instructor/graduate student must give written permission for an override by emailing firstname.lastname@example.org.

 Students are responsible for making sure they are officially enrolled for SOC 394 before the semester add/drop deadline.